Tax and governance

 Codes and Ethics

 - Donors are able to specify the area(s) of the University to which they wish to donate.
-For general donations to the University, not designated to a specific area, the University of Newcastle Foundation will be responsible for the allocation of the gift.
+For general donations to the University, not designated to a specific area, the Office of Alumni and Philanthropy will be responsible for the allocation of the gift.

-- The University of Newcastle Foundation ensures that donors and their gift are properly recognised, and that their wishes are fulfilled.
+- The Office of Alumni and Philanthropy ensures that donors and their gift are properly recognised, and that their wishes are fulfilled.

-- The University of Newcastle Foundation reserves the right not to accept any gift.
+- The University of Newcastle reserves the right not to accept any gift.

 - The University will issue a receipt for all donations.
 This receipt will be issued in the name of the drawer of the cheque, the person named on the credit card, or as indicated in the donation form.
 A letter of acknowledgment will accompany the receipt which will be forwarded to the donor.